 Public relations: Inserm YouTube Channel

 Collaborations: M. Zhadobov and D. Rondeau (IETR Rennes); R. Peudeux (INSERM U1242 Rennes); G. Thuroczy (National Public Health Institute, Budapest, Hungary); N. Foray (INSERM UA8, Lyon); D. Crouzier (Remedee, Grenoble).

 Molecular mechanisms underlying the effect of antiproliferative drugs

 How anti-cancer drugs work and why cancer cells become resistant to their cytotoxic effects are important questions in the field of molecular oncology.
 A major approach to rendering chemotherapy more effective is by combining drugs in a way that enhances their cytotoxicity without causing intolerable side effects.
 5-Fluorouracil (5-FU) is a widely used anti-cancer drug that acts via DNA- and RNA-dependent mechanisms, notably by inhibiting the activities of TYMS (Thymidylate Synthetase) and the conserved 3’-5’ exoribonuclease EXOSC10/Rrp6.
 Kaempferol is a bioflavonoid with anti-proliferative and biphasic estrogenic/anti-estrogenic activities.
 Both drugs are clinically relevant for the treatment of breast cancer.
 Kaempferol enhances the toxicity of 5-FU and renders malignant cells resistant against the drug sensitive again.
-We seek to gain insights into molecular mechanisms underlying combinatorial drug action and may help identify innovative targets for 5-FU and Kaempferol-based anti-cancer therapies.
+We seek to gain insights into molecular mechanisms underlying combinatorial drug action.
+The results may ultimately help identify prognostic biomarkers and innovative targets for 5-FU and Kaempferol-based anti-cancer therapies.

 Project leaders: Michael Primig